 Once cooked, nettles have a delicate, spinach-like flavour.
 Try them in this simple nettle soup recipe.

-For more inspiration, don’t miss our nettle spanakopita.
+For more ideas, don’t miss our nettle recipes.

 Find extra ideas in this collection of spring greens recipes.

-Also known as ramsons, this bulbous plant comes into season in late March-April and is one of the best things to make a flavoured butter or a pesto with.
+Also known as ramsons, wild garlic comes into season in late March-early April and is one of the best things to make a flavoured butter or a pesto with.
 For a wild garlic pesto that’s the very essence of spring, simply blitz wild garlic with olive oil and stir in a heap of finely grated parmesan, then drizzle it on everything.

 For more ideas, see our wild garlic recipe collection.